antoniosdougalis/Journal-Of-Personalised-Medicine_Parkinson-s-Project/README.md

 Multi-Head Attention-Transformer Architecture for EEG Feature classification:
 Python based Deep Learning scripts for the Submitted Manuscript

-Dougalis Antonios 2026, Interpretable Electrophysiological Features of Resting-State EEG Reveal Distributed Cortical Signatures in Parkinson’s Disease, BiorXiv;
+Antonios.
+G. Dougalis.
+2026, Interpretable Electrophysiological Features of Resting-State EEG Capture Cortical Network Dynamics in Parkinson’s Disease, BiorXiv;

 also available as a pre print at BiorXiv at